mderazon/node-deeplink/README.md

 ### Behaviour
 *node-deeplink* expects the request to contain a query param `url=...` so that the deeplink mechanism will work.
 If no such query is present then *node-deeplink* ignores the request and calls `next()` so the request will be handled by the next middleware.

+### TODO
+- Add more robust user-agent discovery.
+- Maybe expose rendered html page in api instead of http sending it back to the user.